Mariàngela Vilallonga

-Mariàngela Vilallonga Vives (Girona, 3 April 1952) is a Spanish professor of Latin philology at the University of Girona.
+Mariàngela Vilallonga Vives (born 3 April 1952) is a Spanish Catalan philologist and academic, professor of Latin philology at the University of Girona between 1977 and 2022.
 Between 2017 and 2019 she was second vice-president of the Institute of Catalan Studies, an institution where she held several senior positions.
 On 25 March 2019 she became the minister of culture in the Quim Torra Government of the Generalitat de Catalunya.
 Her term as minister of culture ended on 3 September 2020.

+Early life and education

 Her father was the tailor Josep Vilallonga.
 Born in Girona, she grew up in Llagostera.
 She studied primary school in the Carmelites of the municipality and the elementary baccalaureate at the Institut de Girona.
 Later she studied at the Institut Jaume Vicens Vives in Girona.
 She began a degree in Philosophy and Literature at the University of Girona, and graduated in Classical Philology at the Autonomous University of Barcelona.
 In September 1974 she defended her dissertation, La estructura omfàlica a l'epístola Ad Pisones d'Horaci, directed by Àngel Anglada Anfruns.
 In the same year she began to work as a teacher at the University College of Girona and married in 1975.

 University

 With a PhD in classical philology from the Autonomous University of Barcelona, she is professor of Latin philology at the University of Girona and director of the Maria Àngels Anglada – Carles Fages de Climent Chair of Literary Heritage, since its creation in 2004, and of the Literary Heritage Research Group.
 She has directed research projects on the relations between the humanists of the Crown of Aragon and Europe during the 15th and 16th centuries.
 In this field, the book La literatura latina en Cataluña en el siglo XV and his contributions on the cardinal and bishop of Gerona Joan Margarit y Pau and Jeroni Pau, of whom she is a specialist, are particularly noteworthy.

-She coordinates the Studia Humanitatis working group, in which fourteen researchers from Germany, Italy, the United Kingdom, Belgium and Spain participate.
+She coordinated the Studia Humanitatis working group, in which fourteen researchers from Germany, Italy, the United Kingdom, Belgium and Spain participate.
 He has created a virtual library where biographies of the main Catalan humanists and some of their Latin texts can be found.